 Meet our 2021 Board of Directors

 December 22, 1972

 (Lake Nipigon Ojibway First Nation)

-Chief Theresa Nelson is currently the Vice-President of the Board of Directors and has served as the Vice-President for four years.
+Chief Theresa Nelson is currently the President of the Board of Directors and has served as the Vice-President for five years.
 Chief Nelson has several years’ experience working with families on reunification through life plans, assisting members with re-entering the workforce, becoming new homeowners, or completing treatment and training.
 As Chief of her community, she is honoured to provide front line assistance to families and help with needs; from helping to secure housing to preparing members to attend treatment and training programming.
 Chief Nelson has two diplomas from Sault College in the science field which provides her with an excellent background in planning and technical advisory roles and great communication skills.
 She has worked for the Ministry and understands policy and procedures.
 As a mother, she is well versed in multi-tasking, nurturing and ensuring that the work gets completed on time.
 As a hunter and trapper, Chief Nelson knows how to survive with basic needs, she can think quickly and without panic.
 She is a logical thinker and has travelled in many moccasins; coming up with solutions without judgment.
 She is always willing to roll up her sleeves and fight on the front line when things get rough, answer tough questions when things go south, or be there for the most precious moments.
 She dedicates 100% to everything she does.